stratisMarkou/random-walks/_build/html/_sources/content/prob-intro/ch1/content.md.txt

 # Events and Probabilities

+This first chapter presents the fundamental definitions of sample and event spaces, probability measures and probability spaces.
+These enable a calculus of the probability of experiment outcomes.
+Fundamental results such as Bayes' rule and the continuity of probability measures are presented.

 ## Sample and event spaces

-Given an experiment $\mathcal{E}$, we denote the set of possible outcomes of $\mathcal{E}$ by $\Omega$ and we call this the **event space**.
+We are interested in reasoning about the outcomes of an experiment $\mathcal{E}$.
+We denote the set of possible outcomes of $\mathcal{E}$ by $\Omega$ and we call this the **event space**.
 The members $\omega \in \Omega$ are called **elementary events**.
-For example, in an experiment where a die is tossed once, we could define the elementary events to be the outcome of the toss and $\Omega$ to be
+For example, if $\mathcal{E}$ is an experiment where a die is tossed once, we could define the elementary events to be the possible outcomes of the toss and $\Omega$ to be

 $$ \Omega = \{1, 2, 3, 4, 5, 6\}$$

-As their name suggests, elementary events represent experimental outcomes which are atomic, and are used to express the outcomes we are actually interested in.
-For example, we could ask whether the outcome of tossing the die is even, i.e. whether it is in the set $\{2, 4, 6\}$.
-In probability theory, experimental outcomes like this are naturally represented as sets of elementary events, that is in terms of subsets of $\Omega$: in addition to the sample space $\Omega$, we define **event spaces** which we use to represent the events that we are interested in.
+As their name suggests, elementary events represent experimental outcomes which are in some sense atomic.
+Using sets of these elementary outcomes we can express more complicated outcomes which might be of interest.
+For example, the event where the outcome of the toss is even corresponds to the set of elementary events $\{2, 4, 6\}$.
+Experimental outcomes are naturally represented as sets of elementary events, that is in terms of subsets of $\Omega$.
+In addition to the sample space $\Omega$, we define **event spaces** to represent the events of interest.
 These event spaces are defined to have certain properties which enable reasoning about probabilities of unions, intersections and complements of events.

 <div class='definition'>